Michael McClure: The Beard

 The Beard is a notably controversial modern play that explores the nature of seduction and attraction, portraying an explosive confrontation between two legendary figures: Jean Harlow, the platinum blonde movie star, and Billy the Kid, the baby-faced outlaw with a hair trigger.
 They are attracted to each other, but their egos get in the way.
 She mocks his masculinity, and he tells her she is envious of his beauty.
 This battle diminishes as they realize that since they are alone together, they are free to shed their burdening facades and give in to what they are truly feeling.
 The torrent of their unleashed passions leads to a final scene of great controversy, as the play comes to a climax with an act of explicit sexual intimacy between the cowboy and the starlet.

 McClure said that he was inspired to write the play by a vision that came to him of a poster advertising a boxing match between Jean Harlow and Billy the Kid.
 Before he began to write, he went to the printer that created boxing posters in San Francisco and had the poster of his vision printed up.
 Then, he said, "I put the poster up on fences, windows, and in liquor stores where boxing posters would be, and put one up behind my head in the room I worked in at the time, which overlooked the bridge and the ocean.
 I could feel the presence of Billy the Kid and Jean Harlow broadcasting from the beautiful poster to the back of my head out towards the ocean.
 They began enacting the play and I began typing it up.
 They'd say a few pages, I just typed it.
 I thought it was a nature poem about mammal sexuality and mammal love.
 It could have been a tantric ritual."

 McClure happened to meet British playwright, Harold Pinter, who then gave words of support to the play, which helped it become noticed and gave courage to those who staged its first production in San Francisco in 1965.

 It debuted at the Actor's Workshop Theatre in San Francisco on the December 18, 1965.
 A second performance followed at Bill Graham's Fillmore Auditorium on the July 24, 1966.
 With the Fillmore's high profile, the play attracted an audience of 700.
 After success at the Fillmore, the following month the play opened at The Committee, a theatre nightclub in the North Beach area of the city, where it was hoped it would enjoy a lengthy run.

 Now aware of the play's controversial elements, the San Francisco Police Department secretly tape-recorded the first two performances and secretly filmed the third performance.
-Having failed in their attempts to censor Allen Ginsberg's Howl, the performances of Lenny Bruce and the San Francisco Mime Troupe, the police department was intent to succeed this time.
+Having failed in their attempts to censor Allen Ginsberg's Howl, the performances of Lenny Bruce and the San Francisco Mime Troupe, the police department was intent on succeeding this time.